Python3pkg/DjangoSourceControl/README.md

 		repo = DSCRepository()
 		pk = 1 #where 1 is the primary key of a project stored in the database project = repo.get_project(pk)
-		files = repo.get

-Will your application make use of any non-trivial algorithms?
-If so,describe them.:
-Allowing project files to be able to include and use source code from each other will be fairly non-trivial.